 The company recently updated it to MkII, whose design was improved based on feedback received from owners of the MkI.
 The most noticeable differences consist in the smaller footprint and new Level knob, which can add an extra 8dB of volume allowing to saturate the signal or more precisely match the input of the devices following in the chain (the original MkI level is set when you have that knob all the way anti-clockwise).

-Here is the first video of the Vertex Ultraphonix MkII Special Overdrive, a pedal we added to our article about the Best D-Style Pedals.
+Here are the videos of the Vertex Ultraphonix MkII Special Overdrive, a pedal we added to our article about the Best D-Style Pedals.

 Here’s MkI and the videos of it under the picture.